Consultation on Council's Draft Waste and Resource Recovery Service Policy

 Fortnightly collection of yellow bin is fine as they don't stink

-MarkO about 6 years ago
+MarkO almost 7 years ago

 In order to reduce the volume of waste going into land fill the garbage / blue bin should be collected fortnightly and green waste and or recycling collected weekly.